Australian Hotel: Heritage listing

 The Australian Hotel and site are of State heritage significance for their historical and scientific cultural values.
 The site and building are also of State heritage significance for their contribution to The Rocks area, which is of State Heritage significance in its own right.
 Its inclusion on the registers of the National Trust and National Estate demonstrate the esteem it is held in by the wider community.
 The Australian Hotel and shops have social significance in its traditional role as a meeting place and abode of working men within the Rocks area and continue to provide the service for which it was designed to the local residents and visitors to the area.

 The Australian Hotel is significant as a largely intact example of the public houses built in The Rocks from the establishment of the Colony and part of a suite of buildings, which demonstrate changing social and drinking habits over time.
 It is also likely to have a high degree of social significance as a traditional meeting place and the abode of working men within The Rocks area, and it continues to provide the service for which it was designed.

 Its form and siting reflect the 1903 Hickson, Davis and Vernon planning scheme, designed to improve the hygiene and amenity of The Rocks inhabitants following the 1900 plague outbreak.
 It has landmark qualities on a prominent site at the corner of Cumberland and Gloucester Streets.

-The building is an attractive and well-resolved example of Edwardian hotel architecture, with quality finishes, fabric and details.
-The building has a high degree of intact fabric and details, and integrity.
-The combination of Hotel and shops in one architectural treatment and the two-level bar demonstrates an innovative response to the site's characteristics and the needs of the community at the time.
+The building is a characteristic example of Edwardian hotel architecture.
+The building has a high degree of historical preservation.
+The combination of Hotel and shops in one architectural treatment and the two-level bar demonstrates a response to the site's characteristics and the needs of the community at the time.

 The archaeological resources within the site are also highly significant.
 Relating to the occupation of the site prior to changes for the 1903 planning scheme and construction of the hotel, they provide a rare opportunity in conjunction with other sites to study an early and significant community in the development of Sydney and the State.

 Australian Hotel was listed on the New South Wales State Heritage Register on 10 May 2002, having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.